 - Misunderstandings between you and your partner or violence among your family members.

-Does stress affect pregnancy?
+How does stress affect pregnancy?

 Few women deal with their stress by smoking, drinking alcohol and taking drugs which are very harmful during pregnancy and may sometimes lead to various pregnancy problems.